 Every evening at 7:30 p.m., the Cycle Oregon community gathers around the Main Stage.
 The evening meeting is part communion and part comedy.
 It’s a great opportunity to get the latest weather forecast, hear tips about the next day’s route, learn about the places we’re visiting and catch up on some local folklore.
 Best of all, it’s always followed by terrific entertainment.

 Each night’s campsite will feature a beer garden with craft-brewed ales.
+There will also be a selection of great wines along with daily cocktail specials.
 The Beer Garden is open daily from noon – 10 p.m.

 Other Food Vendors